 No money = no desire for it = don’t make it.

-At the end of the biz day, what you WANT to create plays no part in profit-making, you need to kill your (brain) babies to move forward in your business.
+At the end of the business day, what you want to create plays no part in profit-making, you need to kill your (brain) babies to move forward in your business.

 Between your pre-sale and delivering your course you could have a couple months maximum to get the sales in and start writing the content.
 That might mean that you’re wrapping up your launch and also writing content for your course which is Mad Max levels of crazy but so so worth it.

 For our launch, we started pre-selling October 7th and then started the program on November 8th 2015.
-The total sales generated by using pre-sales techniques and launching was approx 28k.
+The total sales generated by using pre-sales techniques and launching was approximately 28k.